cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 The first concept was based on the hypothesis that the effort it takes to submit information around a cybercrime event should be correlated to the impact of the crime.

 ### Features
-A low-burden tool to alert the RCMP:
+A low-burden tool to alert the RCMP of a suspicious email address, phone number, or website:
  * Landing page that outlines the purpose
  * Omnibox input field that submits a single identifier
  * Data visualization that shows victims they are not alone

 ### Outcomes
+Testing the concept with seniors and newcomers to Canada, we learned about:
- * Clarified the purpose of the prototype
+ * Making the purpose and value of the service clear and having stronger calls to action
+ * Being explicit about which government or law enforcement entity is receiving the report
- * Learned how victims expect to share their experiences
+ * Revealing how victims expect to share their experiences
- * Revealed language that resonnates with victims
+ * Using language that resonnates with victims
+   * Precise, direct instructions were more effective than conversational questions
+   * "Scams" were easier to recognize than "cybercrimes"
+   * "Sharing" had barriers associated with it, while "reporting" created an expectation for investigation or follow-up

  ---

 ## Concept 2: Finding out where to report cybercrime